mhvahidnia/CFSKW/README.md

 This repository includes the data and source code for POI recommendation using the CFSKW method.
 Please cite the following paper if you used this repository:

 Vahidnia, M.H., 2022.
 Point-of-Interest Recommendation in Location-based Social Networks Based on Collaborative Filtering and Spatial Kernel Weighting.
-Geocarto International
+Geocarto International. https://doi.org/10.1080/10106049.2022.2086626

 The datasets used in this study have been extracted from the check-in data in New York City, and Tokyo collected from Foursquare.